Sunday, 10 August 2014

 Now, the cornette had been already been phased out eight years earlier, on 20 September 1964, when the Daughters of Charity, a 45,000-strong society for apostolic life founded by Saint Vincent de Paul, were ordered to don a reformed habit, an act that was 13 years in the making and involved a measured and detailed consultation.
 The original habit, with its distinctive cornette, had been in use since the society's foundation in the 17th century.
 The Daughters of Charity worked in the field and were not required to remain cloistered; the choice of headdress was aimed at having these nuns look like middle-class women.

 Fellini was friends with Fran Fullenwider, an American actress, originally from Texas, who made a career in Italian comedy, but who had roles in The Rocky Horror Picture Show (1975), The Pink Panther Strikes Again (1976), and The House of Spirits (1993).
-I met her in 1994 and saw her a couple of times.
+I met her in London in 1994 and saw her a couple of times.
 By that time she had grown very large and had difficulty going down a flight of stairs.
 She invited me to join her and a couple of friends of hers for lunch at The Groucho Club, a private members club oriented towards publishing media, arts, and entertainment personnel.
 Needless to say I felt like a fish out of water there, even though I am a publisher, an artist, and a musician, but Fullenwider was kind and engaging company.
 Fullenwider told that Fellini desired to use her in a film, but death overtook him before a suitable project passed through his desk (he'd died the year before).

 After that I never saw Fullenwider again, though it appears she left this world three years later.
 I only found out many years after the event, when a morbid blogger put her death certificate online.